Automation Contract

 agora mcp serveto expose local Agora CLI tools to MCP-capable agents.
 The full surface is exposed:agora.version,agora.introspect,agora.auth.{status,logout},agora.config.{path,get},agora.telemetry.status,agora.upgrade.check,agora.project.{list,show,use,create,doctor,env,env_write},agora.project.feature.{list,status,enable},agora.quickstart.{list,create,env_write}, andagora.init.
 Authentication is intentionally not exposed via MCP because OAuth requires an interactive browser; runagora loginonce on the host first. - Use

 agora open --target docsfor the human GitHub Pages docs andagora open --target docs-mdfor the agent-facing raw Markdown index.
+In CI/non-TTY runs the command defaults to URL-only output unless--browseris set.
 The Markdown tree is published under predictable/md/URLs, for example/md/commands.md,/md/automation.md, and/md/error-codes.md. - Docs publishing reads

 docs/site.envforCLI_DOCS_BASE_URLandCLI_DOCS_MD_BASE_URL; staging Pages builds can override those environment variables at workflow time without changing docs content.
 The resolved values are published as/docs.envfor transparency. - The CLI maintains a short-lived on-disk completion cache for